-The form of cannabis known as hash is sweeping the cannabis industry.
-Created by collecting and combining resin from marijuana, hash is one of the many different ways of consuming cannabis.
+The form of cannabis known as hash or hashish is sweeping the cannabis industry.
+Created by collecting and combining resin from marijuana, hashish is one of the many different ways of consuming cannabis.

-In order to figure out your starting point, these 3 forms of cannabis hash are what you need to learn about!
+In order to figure out your starting point, these 3 forms of cannabis hashish are what you need to learn about!

 - Butane Hash Oil